hrithikthakur/Desktop-Tic-Tac-Toe/README.md

 - Object-Oriented Design: The codebase is organized using object-oriented principles to achieve abstraction, stability, and reusability.
 The design promotes modular components and separation of concerns.

-## How to Play

-1. Run the application on your desktop by executing the main Java file.

-2. The game board will be displayed on the GUI, consisting of a 3x3 grid.

-3. The player and the AI opponent take turns making their moves by clicking on an empty cell on the game board.

-4. The objective of the game is to get three of your symbols (X or O) in a row, either horizontally, vertically, or diagonally.

-5. If the player or the AI achieves this objective, a message will be displayed indicating the winner.
-If the game ends in a draw, it will be indicated as well.

-6. To start a new game, you can click on a "New Game" button or restart the application.

 ## Dependencies

 The Tic-Tac-Toe application has the following dependencies: